Peter Schloss: TOM Online, YY Inc., Giant Interactive

-Schloss was an executive director of TOM Online Inc. from December 17, 2003 and the chief legal officer of TOM Online from September 1, 2005.
+Schloss was an executive director of TOM Online Inc. from December 17, 2003, and the chief legal officer of TOM Online from September 1, 2005.
 He was previously chief financial officer and an executive director of TOM Online from December 17, 2003.
 Schloss is also a non-executive independent director and chairman of the Audit Committee of both YY Inc. and Giant Interactive Group.
 YY Inc. is a revolutionary rich communication social platform based in Guangzhou, China that engages users in real-time online group activities through voice, text and video.
 It is listed on the Nasdaq Global Market and trades under the ticker symbol YY.
 Giant Interactive is one of China's largest online game companies.
 Giant Interactive is listed on the New York Stock Exchange and trades under the ticker symbol GA.
 Schloss was general counsel of IBM China/Hong Kong from 1989 to 1991.

 Founding member of STAR TV

 Schloss was a founding member of the senior management team and served as general counsel of Satellite Television Asian Region Limited, or STAR TV from 1991 to 1996.
 Star TV was established by Hong Kong media and internet tycoon Richard Li and was later sold to Rupert Murdoch.
-Schloss was a director of Star TV from 1993 to 1996 as well as director of Asia Satellite Telecommunications Company Limited ("AsiaSat") from November 1991 to June 1993.
+Schloss was a director of Star TV from 1993 to 1996 as well as director of Asia Satellite Telecommunications Company Limited ("Asia Sat") from November 1991 to June 1993.
 While at STAR TV Schloss was involved in the creation of MTV Asia, Channel V, STAR Sports and STAR World in addition to other satellite television channels in Asia.
 Schloss also played a prominent role in Star TV's efforts to assemble the largest Chinese-language film library in the world, leading the negotiations, contract drafting and due diligence for the acquisition of Raymond Chow's Golden Harvest film library, the Golden Princess film library, the Mandarin Films film library and Dickson Poon's D&B Films library.
 The Chinese-language film library assembled by Star TV includes films by Bruce Lee, Jackie Chan, Chow Yun-fat, Michelle Yeoh and director John Woo.

 Investment banking

 Following Star TV, Schloss was managing director of ING Barings and head of its Asia Media, Internet and Technology Group from 1999 to 2001.
 In this role Schloss represented numerous international media and entertainment companies as well as American televangelist Pat Robertson in his China internet projects.
-Schloss has also served as a director of Mediavest Limited.
+Schloss has also served as a director of MediaVest Limited.